BONZZ'S GUIDE TO TRADE SKILLS

 AKA: Cooking

-Use: Oven; Spit; Mixing Bowl.
+Use: Oven; Spit; Mixing Bowl, Ice Cream Churn.

 Recipe Links: Baking